Are you worried about how to clean vintage aluminum cookware? don’t worry anymore. We will show you how to clean cookware using simple and easy steps.

 Apply Baking Soda

-Baking soda can also be used to clean vintage aluminum cookware.
+Baking soda can also be used to clean the vintage item.
 First of all, fill the cookware with water.
 Now put 2 teaspoons of baking soda and mix it up.
 Boil the mixture.
 Now turn off the stove and leave it to cool down for 15-20 minutes.

-After that, drain the mixture and scrub your cookware with a scrubber gently.
+After that, drain the mixture and scrub your pan with a scrubber gently.
 Now wash properly.
 Don’t keep the baking soda mixture resting for a long time.
-Otherwise it will oxidize your cookware.
+Otherwise it will oxidize your things.
 Therefore, Along with that, the inner coating can be damaged if you don’t rinse the baking soda mixture in the right time.

 Use The Cream Of Tartar